Precioussoul/HBS-DRIVE/README.md

 # Development of a Secured Cloud-Based Drive Application Exploiting Web technologies
-## Developed and Managed by Abdullah Sofiyullah
+## Developed and Managed by Abdullah Sofiyullah Folorunsho (HR20190103865)
 ### A graduating student of Federal Polytechnic Ede, located in Osun state, Nigeria majoring in Computer engineering (Software Focused), HND.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).